cafferti/testimonial-fm/README.md

 ### Useful resources

-- [Example resource 1](https://www.font-awesome.com) - This helped me for XYZ reason.
+- [font awesome](https://www.font-awesome.com) - This helped me to obtain my logos and social links.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.google-fonts.com) - This is an amazing article which helped me finally understand XYZ.
+- [google fonts](https://www.google-fonts.com) - This is an amazing website which helped me obtain all the fonts used in this project.
 I'd recommend it to anyone still learning this concept.

 ## Author